On the Linear Speedup of Personalized Federated Reinforcement Learning with Shared Representations: with Linear Representation

 \begin{remark} The gradient tracking technique discussed in \cite{zeng2024fast} could potentially be effective in handling Markovian sampling and improving the current convergence rate to $\mathcal{O}(T^{-1})$.
-However, it is unsure if it can be applied to \FedRL, i.e., personalized federated reinforcement learning setting with shared representations, where multiple agents are coupled through a central server and each agent performs multiple local updates for their personalized weights.
-In our \FedRL framework, multiple agents are coupled through a central server, and each agent performs multiple local updates for their personalized weights, whereas \cite{zeng2024fast} only considers single-agent settings under i.i.d. noise.
+However, it is unclear if it can be applied to \FedRL, because \cite{zeng2024fast} only considers single-agent settings under i.i.d. noise.
 Furthermore, \cite{zeng2024fast} assumes a second-order variance bound of the stochastic function, while our analysis does not include such an assumption.
 Investigating these is out of the scope of this work, which already considers a very challenging setting. \end{remark}